NeCTAR-RC/tutorials/_kubernetes/05-loadbalancer.md

 ---
-title: Loadbalancer
+title: Creating a Loadbalancer
 order: 5
 duration: 10
 ---

 In the previous section we created a pod running nginx.
-Now we need a way of getting to it from the Internet.
+Now we need a way of to make it accessible from the Internet.
 In Nectar Cloud, we can do this by creating a load balancer.

 A load balancer has a public (floating) IP.
 Client accessing via this public IP are redirected to one or more private addresses within the cluster.

+(Note that a Magnum cluster is configured with 2 loadbalancers for cluster management.
+The loadbalancer we will be creating here is for a different purpose.)

-1. Use the following yaml to create your load balancer.
-Save it as `nginxservice.yaml`.
+1. Create a yaml file to describe the configuration for your load balancer.
+Save the following as `nginxservice.yaml`.

    ```
    apiVersion: v1